joutwater/Data-Structures/week05/README.md

 ### Part Three:

-After each of the three blogposts are added to the blog entry array, it is time to start adding them to dynamo db.
+After each of the three blogposts are added to the 'blogEntries' array, it is time to start adding them to dynamo db.
 The aws-sdk dependancy is set up, AWS is configured, and a dynamo db variable is defined to accept the blog entries for the database.
-I was not having luck with the approach of 'for (let i=0; i<blogEntries.length; i++){' so I decided to use async like last week's project.
-This allowed the looping through each blog post entry every half a second, collecting the categories and values of each entry and putting the items to the dynamo db!
+When tasked to loop over all the itmes in the 'blogEntries' array (so as not to put items in the table more than twice per second), my first few for loop attempts kept returning errors, so I decided to use async like last week's project.
+This allowed the looping through each blog post entry and it's items every half a second, collecting the categories and values of each entry, and putting the items in the dynamo db table!

     //aws-sdk dependency and contacting amazon
     var AWS = require('aws-sdk'); //npm install aws-sdk